akash498/VenderSC/backend-classes/README.txt

 	I added a boolean for email logic.

+AddProductPageServlet.java: Status - Incomplete

+	Business class needs to be implemented so the data is stored in the business.

+	We need to have the image that was uploaded saved in a folder located in WebContent called "images".

+AddProductPage.jsp: Status - Complete

+	All buttons and input fields behave as expected.

 BusinessHomePageServlet.java: Status - Incomplete

 	This is the servlet that all buttons in BusinessHomePage.jsp should redirect to.
 Depending on the URL parameters, the servlet should